Home Calendar Departments Directory Gallery Documents History

 The regular schedule for drawing down the lake level is as follows:

 NYSDEC has advised the town that a contract for repair and maintenance of the Stewart’s Landing Dam was awarded.
-The water level will be lowered starting September 10, 2018 to facilitate the construction activities.
+The water level was lowered starting September 10, 2018 to facilitate the construction activities.

 Statement from Chris Rohrs, President of the CLCA: